aptos-labs/aptos-ts-sdk/README.md

 ### Keys management (default to Ed25519)

 > Note: We introduce a Single Sender authentication (as introduced in [AIP-55](https://github.com/aptos-foundation/AIPs/pull/263)).
-Genearting an account defaults to Single Sender unified authentication with the option to use the Legacy Ed25519
+Generating an account defaults to Single Sender unified authentication with the option to use the Legacy Ed25519

 ---